Special judge to take district seat following attorney's withdrawal from race

 "It was not an easy decision but one I felt comfortable making knowing that Guten would do a great job on the bench," he said.

-Guten, who was an assistant district attorney in Tulsa before representing veterans and their families in private practice, is currently assigned to the criminal division where he presides over felony preliminary hearings.
+Guten, who was an assistant district attorney in Tulsa before representing veterans and their families in private practice, is currently assigned to the court's Criminal Division, where he presides over felony preliminary hearings.

 He has served in the U.S. Air Force and the Oklahoma Air National Guard for nearly 18 years and currently serves as a lieutenant colonel, according to a news release.